About Work Experience Contact

 08

-Distributor portal - trusted again.
+Distributor portal: trusted again.

 Original distributor pageBefore

 Portal usage had stopped entirely.
 Distributors were managing everything via email.
+The exclusive distribution model was never explained visitors had no context for why finding a distributor mattered.

 Redesigned distributor hubAfter